Coding with ScriptX.Services

 Javascript can be used to detect if a service is available and if not the user then redirected to a suitable page that assists with installation of the required applications/services.

-However, ScriptX.Sericess for Windows PC enables printing to any printer available to the PC and there will not be through-put issues from concurrent print jobs as by definition the device is "single user".
+However, ScriptX.Services for Windows PC enables printing to any printer available to the PC and there will not be through-put issues from concurrent print jobs as by definition the device is "single user".

-Please take a look at ScriptX.Services for Windows PC for more details.
+Please take a look at our services for Windows PC for more details.

 To deliver a print experience to your users any page in your app that provides printing of the page must: